-Clicking on changes it to and enters the default value for the NOE threshold into the box.
-This value can be changed.
+Clicking on changes it to changed.
 A line is drawn between atoms that are to be kept within the threshold value.

 Once set, NOEs are used in conformational searching (conformer distribution only; see discussion under Calculations... under the Setup menu; Chapter 21) without further user intervention.
 They act as a post-processor filter to eliminate conformers that do not satisfy the constraints and do not affect the speed of the search.